liip/LiipSoapRecorderBundle/Tests/README.md

 LiipSoapRecorderBundle Test
 ===========================

-Testing this tool is not easy.
+Testing this tool was not easy.
 The goal of those tests was to allow testing without having to use the HTTP Layer.

-This have been done with a specific class StandAloneSoapClient, this class extand SoapClient, but instead of sending requests on the wire, it resolve them locally using a TestServer class.
+This have been done with a specific class StandAloneSoapClient, this class extend SoapClient, but instead of sending requests on the wire, it resolve them locally using the TestServer class.
 This two classes are tested into the CalibrationTest.

 Then, in order to use that class in tests, it require that we modify the RecordableSoapClient to extends this new class